freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 110. Add shebang

-### 10.1
+### 110.1

-That's the location of the program that you want to use with your script.
-You can tell your script to use it with a "shebang".
-They are placed at the very top of a script and the one you want looks like this, `#! /bin/bash`
+That's the location of the shell interpreter that you want to use.
+You can tell your program to use it by placing a "shebang" at the very top of the file with `#! <path_to_interpreter>`.
+Add a "shebang" at the top of your file, the one you want looks like this: `#!/bin/bash`.

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 120. Add which bash

+### 120.1

+Any commands you can use in the terminal can go in your script and they will be executed one by one.
+You just used `which bash` in the terminal.
+Test it out by adding that below your shebang.

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, "trash" all the terminals and try the instructions again

+## 130. run ./questionnaire

+### 130.1

+Run the script again.

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, "trash" all the terminals and try the instructions again

+## 140. Add ls

+### 140.1

+Add an `ls` command below the `which bash` command you just added.

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, "trash" all the terminals and try the instructions again

+## 150. run ./questionnaire

+### 150.1

+Run the script again.

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, "trash" all the terminals and try the instructions again

+## 160. Delete all

+### 160.1

+You can see the one file you create was printed to the terminal when you ran your script.
+Delete everything but the "shebang" from your file so you can start making the questionnaire.

+#### HINTS

+- Capitalization matters
+- If the tests don't run automatically, "trash" all the terminals and try the instructions again

+## 170. Add QUESTION1 variable

-### 10.1
+### 170.1

-Bash has variables, functions, and many other things you might be familiar with from other languages.
+Bash has variables, functions, and other things you might be familiar with from other languages.
 You can declare a variable like this: `VARIABLE_NAME=VALUE`.
 There cannot be any spaces around the equal (`=`) sign.
-If the value of your variable has any spaces in it, you can put it in double quotes.
+If a variable has any spaces in it, place double quotes around it.
 Create a variable named `QUESTION1` and set it's value to `"What's your name?"`.

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 180. Add echo $QUESTION1

-### 10.1
+### 180.1

-To use a variable, just place a `$` in front of it like this, `$VARIABLE_NAME`.
+To use a variable, place a `$` in front of it like this, `$VARIABLE_NAME`.
 Instead of echoing `hello questionnaire`, echo the value of your variable.
-Scripts run from top to bottom, so you need to make sure to place the command below where you set the variable.
+Shell scripts run from top to bottom, so you need to place the command below where you set the variable.

 #### HINTS

 - Capitalization matters
 - If the tests don't run automatically, "trash" all the terminals and try the instructions again

-## 10. Start the Terminal
+## 190. run ./questionnaire

-### 10.1
+### 190.1

 run the file again with `./questionnaire.sh`